Velocifire NK01 review: a wireless mechanical keypad

 Velocifire NK01 – Editor’s opinion

 The Velocifire NK01 features an impressive range, price, and quality level.
 I’m guessing that its battery life won’t be the longest, nor will everyone like its switches or aesthetic.
 Its mechanical keycaps are also not the greatest.
-Even so, it has potential and would make an excellent add-on for anyone needing a numeric keypad.
 It might be worthwhile to design a custom case for it, complete with an on/off switch.
 The prank value is also quite high given its range.
 If one were to discreetly pop the dongle into a computer, one could spam keypad commands from the next city block.
 That may not even be complete hyperbole.

 If you need a wireless mechanical keypad on the cheap, this is as good as gold.
 I’m not terribly fond of certain design decisions, but Velocifire was probably accepting the lowest bidders to keep costs down.
 If its quirks seem inconsequential, this is the mechanical keypad for you.
 At its budget price, the Velocifire NK01 mechanical keypad isn’t too difficult of a decision.
 But if you’re on the fence, I highly recommend checking out the Amazon reviews.
 That being said, we covered this wireless keypad pretty in-depth.